top of page

 After breakfast, the Captian dropped anchor at Orne Harbour.
 Orne Harbor is a small bay located on the western coast of Graham Land, on the Antarctic Peninsula.
 The harbor is named after the French Corvette Orne, which took part in a French Antarctic expedition in 1903.

 It was time for another Zodiac expedition!
-This time we cruised around the harbor in the Zodiac and didn't make a landing.
+This time, we cruised around the harbor in the Zodiac, but we didn't make a landing.
 While cruising, we passed through penguin colonies on steep snow slopes and watched them slide down the snow and into the water.
 We also had the opportunity to cruise around massive icebergs.
 Although we didn't make a landing, the Zodiac cruise was an unforgettable and otherworldly experience!

 After returning to the ship for lunch, we prepared to land at Cuverville Island.
 Unfortunately, too much snow and ice in the area made a landing impossible.
 Nevertheless, we had a beautiful voyage around the bay and saw many more giant icebergs, humpback whales, and penguin colonies scattered across the mystical landscape.